GUIDELINES AND RESTRICTIONS

 Laws relating to the use of public space, car registration, driving under the influence, the consumption of alcohol and other drugs all remain in place during the Parade.

 Vehicles can add a lot to an Entry by carrying people, lights, sound equipment and being transformed into a moving piece of art.
 The front of your vehicle is what the audience first sees – and first impressions count.
 Wow the audience!
 Try to find inventive ways of framing the cab, covering the wheels and transforming the vehicle as effectively as possible.
 Please note that as a general rule, we will only permit maximum 1 vehicle per entry and we will expect you to have a creative or practical reason to justify your vehicle(s).
-The maximum length of this vehicle, including all additions and adornments is: 2.4m wide, 4.5m high and 11m long.
-These measurements are non-negotiable and are enforced due to external factors such as overhanging signs, maintaining emergency lanes and ensuring vehicles can safely navigate the route.
-SGLMG will accept the following vehicles:
+The maximum length of this vehicle whilst on Parade route, including all additions and adornments is: 2.4m wide, 4.5m high and 11m long.
+These measurements are nonnegotiable and are enforced due to external factors such as overhanging signs, maintaining emergency lanes and ensuring vehicles can safely navigate the route.
+We will expect the precise vehicle measurements and make/model details to be supplied in your application

 - Cars, including convertibles